Plan a trip Close to home with a sense of being far away.

 Though mainly known as a family summer destination, mild temperatures and cool sea breezes make the Outer Banks a great option to visit any time of the year.
 Most shops and restaurants are open from after Easter until the end of December.
 Snowless winters offer solitude, and the beaches are empty yet enjoyable.

-- Tips on Glamping Around The National Parks in Wyoming
+- Tips on Glamping Around Wyoming National Parks

 - Traveling Close to Home – Discovering Hidden Gems in Georgia